Tom Shevlin: Yale University

-Football
+Yale Bulldogs football

 Shevlin played for Yale's varsity football team from 1902 to 1905.
 He was selected as an All-American at the end position each year, making him one of a handful of four-time All-American in the history of college football.
 During his time at Yale, the football team defeated Princeton three times and Harvard four times.
 As a senior in 1905, Shevlin was captain of the Yale football team that has been called "the best aggregation that ever represented the school."
 It was said that in his years at Yale, "not an opposing rushing attack has gained a first down around his end."
 The 1905 Yale team went 10–0, outscored its opponents 227–4, and was picked as co-national champions with the University of Chicago.
 For his accomplishments in leading the football team, Shevlin became known as the "miracle man of football".

 In 1905, college football came under fire by university presidents and others who felt that its violent nature was a negative influence on institutions of higher learning.
 Shevlin spoke in defense of the sport.
 He noted that, though he loved all forms of sport, football was a particular favorite: "There's something primitive about football that I like.
 You get down to the fundamentals, as it were.
 Football is a war game.
 You have to plan it like a battle.
 It requires more brains to play it and develop it than any other game ..."

 The Atlanta Constitution wrote of Shevlin: "Probably no more sensational athlete ever played on Yale teams than Shevlin.
 He was an all-round star, being identified with virtually every branch of sport."
 At the close of his football career with Yale, The Washington Post wrote:Whether Capt.
 Tom Shevlin can be induced to come back to act as head coach is not sure.
 He has planned to go into the lumber business in the West, but strong pressure will be brought to bear to induce him to return to Yale as coach.
 His year as captain closes with him one of the most popular leaders who ever headed a Yale team.

-Track and field
+Yale Bulldogs track and field

 While best known for football, Shevlin also received varsity letters at Yale as a hammer thrower for the track and field team.
 He won the 1903 collegiate hammer throw competition with a throw of 156 feet, 3 inches, and set the world's record in the 12-pound hammer throw.
 In 1904, he travelled to England, Scotland and Ireland to compete in international track and field competition.
 In 1905, Shevlin hired world's champion John Flanagan to come to New Haven as his personal trainer, helping Shevlin reach a personal record with a 160-foot throw of the hammer.